 When and How to Cancel Your Listing Agreement: A Seller's Guide

 Entering into a listing agreement with a real estate agent is a significant step that requires a tremendous amount of trust.
-If you'recontemplating cancellation one of two things has probably happened; you didn't do adequate due diligence on your agent's experience and skill level or they over promised and haven't delivered.
+If you're contemplating cancellation, one of two things has probably happened: you didn't do adequate due diligence on your agent's experience and skill level, or they overpromised and haven't delivered.
 This guide will take you through detailed scenarios that justify cancellation, provide a step-by-step guide on the process, offer negotiation insights, share expert tips on finding a new agent, and answer frequently asked questions about listing agreement cancellations.

 Understanding Listing Agreements